DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/switchtopreviouswindow.md

 t.switchToPreviousWindow()
 ```

-If no new windows are open or closed, consecutive calls of the method cycle back and forth between the two most recent windows.
+If no new windows are open or closed, consecutive method calls cycle between the two most recent windows.

 ## Example